 Are you suffering from bad breath?
 Then certain foods, health issues, and unhealthy lifestyle practices can be the causes.
 Bad breath, medically termed halitosis, can make you feel self-conscious and even cause nervousness.

-- Food.
-Food items breakdown in your mouth.
-This builds-up bacteria and releases bad odor.
-Foods like onions, garlic and spices, also generate bad breath.
+Food.
+Food items break down in your mouth.
+This builds up bacteria and releases a bad odor.
+Foods like onions, garlic, and spices, also generate bad breath.
 When these foods enter into your bloodstream after digestion they are carried to your lungs.
 This usually affects your breath.

-- Crash diets: Fasting and low-carbohydrate consuming routines can release bad breath.
-Fats breakdown to generate chemicals known as ketones which have a powerful aroma.
+Crash diets: Fasting and low-carbohydrate consuming routines can release the bad breath.
+Fats break down to generate chemicals known as ketones which have a powerful aroma.

-- Other mouth, nose and throat conditions.
-Small stones that build in the tonsils can also release bad odor.
+Another mouth, nose, and throat conditions.
+Small stones that build in the tonsils can also release a bad odor.
 Infections or chronic inflammation in the nose, sinuses or throat, can contribute to foul breath.

 How Bad Breath is treated?

 Your dentist performs an oral exam and Dental Cleaning.
-If the odor is caused from gum disease, your dentist can do the treatment or refer you to a Periodontist.
+If the odor is caused by gum disease, your dentist can do the treatment or refer you to a Periodontist.

 What Can I Do to Prevent Bad Breath?

-- Clean your dentures thoroughly before placing it on the next day.
+Clean your dentures thoroughly before placing them on the next day.